 In a bowl, add the butter and sugar, beating them together using a hand-mixer (on high-speed), until pale and fluffy, about 2-3 minutes.

-Add the eggs (one at a time) followed by the vanilla, oil, and salted caramel, mixing until combined.
+Add the eggs (one at a time) followed by the egg yolks, vanilla, oil, yogurt, and salted caramel sauce, mixing until combined.
 On low-speed, add in the dry ingredients followed by the buttermilk and continue to mix until combined and the batter is smooth, about 3-4 minutes.
 NOTE: The batter should be thick, yet slowly run off the whisk once lifted.

 Divide the batter evenly into each of the cake pans and bake for 30-35 minutes, or until a toothpick or butter knife comes out clean when tested in the centers.